Comparisons11 min read

 Key Features

-• Free SSL certificate on all plans
+• Free SSL on everything

-• 45-day money-back guarantee (longer than most competitors)
+• 45-day money-back guarantee (beats most competitors)

 Pricing Breakdown (2026)